 The Port is addressing a number of trends developing in the industry.
-Business alliances among shipping lines are creating increasing demand for development of progressively larger container terminals, frequently in excess of 250 acres.
+Business alliances among shipping lines are creating increasing demand for development of progressively larger container terminals, frequently exceeding 250 acres.
 The Port is working to expand existing terminals as well as construct new facilities of this scale to meet demand.
-The new Pier 400 container terminal is one such example.
-It was built for Maersk Sealand and was officially opened in August 2002.
-The new China Shipping Terminal is currently under construction and it is anticipated that Phase I will be completed at the end of 2002.
-Major progress has been made with improvements to the TraPac Terminal at Berths 136-147.
+The Pier 400 container terminal, built for APM Terminals, is one such example and construction at the new Berth 100 continues.
+Major progress has also been made with improvements to the TraPac Terminal at Berths 136-147.
 These Port developments will create larger cargo facilities with improved economies of scale.

 Efficient railyard operations represent another important requirement.
-In addition to our new on-dock intermodal rail facility at Pier 400 and the existing on-dock/near-dock facilities that serve our customers, the Port is developing a new general-use railyard.
+In addition to the on-dock intermodal rail at Pier 400 and other existing on-dock/near-dock facilities that serve our customers, the Port is developing a new, general-use railyard.
 The Port is also initiating new programs to address environmental efficiencies for ships in Port and operating equipment on terminals.

-In addition, larger container vessels continue to be placed in service.
+Larger container vessels continue to be placed in service.
 These new-generation container vessels require channel depths of more than 50 feet for safe navigation.
-The Port's Main Channel depening project, which will lower the channel depth to -53 feet, is expected to commence in September 2002.
+The Port's Main Channel deepening project, which will lower the channel depth to -53 feet, will complete in April 2005.